(Updated 14. September 2022)

 Both XRP and Doge have strong communities and almost fanatic fans.
-I have been looking into these projects lately, trying to figure out which is the best one between XRP and Dogecoin.
+In this article, I’m trying to figure out which is the best investment between XRP and Dogecoin.

-Even though Dogecoin has performed much better in recent years, XRP is the better long-term hold due to Dogecoin lacking a clear use case.
-Ripple has an ecosystem of banks and institutions using their services, backing the value of the XRP token.
+DOGE performed forty times better than XRP in the previous bull market, but Ripple’s XRP might be a better long-term hold due to Dogecoin lacking a clear use case.
+Ripple has an ecosystem of banks and institutions using their services, supporting the long-term case for XRP token.

 Let’s get deeper into this, and really figure out which is better of the two coins: